muhammadadeelinfo/Distributed_Control_System_OPCUA_4Diac/README.md

 control network can be created in which the devices can be controlled by a single Human Machine Interaction (HMI) device.
 Nowadays, Industries demand for au- tonomous and semi-autonomous features to have better working control and for the ease of business together with more production capabilities.
-The main focus of this project is to create the semi-autonomous functions for cranes used in material handling domain for the transportation of the material from one place to another.
-Such kind of cranes uses sensors and actuators that move the crane and controls the bridges, trolleys, and hooks.
+The main focus of this crane model is to introduce semi-autonomous functions for cranes used in material handling domain for the transportation of the material from one place to another.
+Such kind of cranes use sensors and actuators that move the crane and control the bridges, trolleys, and hooks.
 All the devices in the distributed network are controlled with one HMI device.
 ![Image description](https://github.com/muhammadadeelinfo/Distributed_Control_System_OPCUA_4Diac/blob/master/MODEL.png)